-Introducing urbanites to the world of camping looked so easy but then Conondale National Park dished us up some humble pie!
+Introducing urbanites to the world of camping looked so easy but then we were served a dose of camping karma at Conondale and Kenilworth!

 Our friends had a 4WD although they were nervous even engaging it in a puddle at Saturday morning soccer!
 They wanted to give camping a go yet were concerned about the scarcity of skim milk cappuccinos.
 They owned hiking boots but were worried about getting them dirty.
 What to do with these outdoorsy virgins?